Texas Sharpshooter icon

 Example of Texas Sharpshooter

-• A recent study showed that the top 10 countries where Italian soda is most commonly consumed are also countries that have some of the lowest rankings in reported cases of depression.
-Therefore Italian soda makes people happy.
-Though there may be a correlation between the two, that does not necessarily mean causation.
+• After looking at health data from dozens of countries, a researcher notices that the top 10 countries where Italian soda is most commonly consumed also have some of the lowest rankings in reported cases of depression.
+They conclude that Italian soda makes people happy.
+The researcher searched through a large amount of data, found a coincidental cluster, and then drew a conclusion from it — ignoring all the other variables and data points that don't fit the pattern.

 Books About Logical Fallacies